mvkvc/monorepo/exercises/essential_elixir/README.md

 (Inspired by Sasa Juric on Episode 51 of the BEAM Radio podcast.)

-What are the most used functions in the Elixir standard library that a beginner should know?
+What are the most used functions from the Elixir standard library that a beginner should know?